LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 $ docker run --name="single-cpu-killer" --rm --cpuset-cpus="0" looper
 ```

-As we know, our docker container is a process.
+In our case the docker container runs a single process.
 Let's search for it in the list of processes:

 ```bash
 $ ps -ef | grep looper.sh